operaton/documentation/docs/documentation/reference/cmmn11/markers/manual-activation-rule.md

 * By manual activation
 * By automatic activation

 Automatic activation is the default behavior in which it is not required that a user manually activates a task.
-In camunda, manual activation can be done by using the `CaseService` API with `caseService.manuallyStartCaseExecution(caseExecutionId)`.
+In operaton, manual activation can be done by using the `CaseService` API with `caseService.manuallyStartCaseExecution(caseExecutionId)`.
 By specifying a *manual activation rule*, it is possible to omit this step or make it depend on case variable payload.
 With manual activation, a user can decide to activate a task or instead disable it.
 A task that is automatically activated *must* be carried out.

 In XML, a manual activation rule can be specified for an individual plan item or for a plan item definition.
 For a plan item it looks as follows: